haxiomic/haxe-threejs-template/README.md

 # Haxe Three.js starter project

 This is a batteries-include template project using three.js with the [haxe](https://haxe.org) language.
-[Main.hx](src/Main.hx) sets up a physically based rendering pipeline and some optimized HDR lighting environments are included [assets](assets/).
+[Main.hx](src/Main.hx) sets up a physically based rendering pipeline and some optimized HDR lighting environments are include in [assets/](assets/).

 [See live](https://haxiomic.github.io/haxe-threejs-template)